VoylinsGamedevJourney/gde_gozen/ERROR_CODES.md

 - -1: Couldn't open video file;
 - -2: Failed setting up of audio decoder;
 - -3: Failed setting up of video decoder;
-- -4: Failed setting up of SWS;
+- -4: Unsupported pixel format;
 - -5: Video file is not usable due to limitations;
 - -6: Invalid frame-rate found in video;
 - -7: Could not establish the total amount of frames in video files;